kstenerud/concise-encoding/cte-specification.md

 #### Base-16 Notation

+The base-16 notation is used to represent [binary floating point numbers](ce-structure.md#binary-floating-point) because it allows 100% accurate representation of the actual value.

-Base-16 floating point numbers allow 100% accurate representation of ieee754 binary floating point values.
-They begin with `0x`, and the exponential portion is denoted by the lowercase character `p` (see [letter case rules](#letter-case)).
+Base-16 notation begins begin with `0x`, and the exponential portion is denoted by the lowercase character `p` (see [letter case rules](#letter-case)).
 The exponential portion is a signed base-10 number representing the power-of-2 to multiply the significand by.
 The exponent's sign character **CAN** be omitted if it's positive.
 Values **SHOULD** be normalized.

  * `0xa.3fb8p+42` = a.3fb8 x 2⁴²
  * `0x1.0p0` = 1

-To maintain compatibility with [CBE](cbe-specification.md), base-16 floating point notation **MUST** only be used to represent ieee754 binary float and bfloat value ranges that are supported by CBE (16, 32, 64-bit).
+To maintain compatibility with [CBE](cbe-specification.md), values in base-16 notation **MUST NOT** exceed the range of ieee754 64-bit binary float.
+A value outside of this range is a [data error](ce-structure.md#data-errors).

 #### Special Floating Point Values